BiophysicalEcology/DynamicEnergyBudgets.jl/README.md

 A Dynamic Energy Budget modelling framework written in Julia.

-This is a generalised DEB model that for plant modelling, but can used to used model any kind of organism.
+This is a generalised DEB model developed for plant modelling, but can be used to model any kind of organism.

 This models can also be run in microclimates provided by the NicheMapR R package using [Microclimate.jl](https://github.com/rafaqz/Microclimate.jl),